Shivs0147/Vendor-Performance-Analysis-in-Python/README.md

 ## 📊 [Detailed Analysis Overview of Vender Performance](VPA.md)

-This project provides a comprehensive vendor performance analysis using data from the `Vendor_Sales_Summary` table.
-The notebook applies structured exploratory data analysis (EDA) to uncover patterns, detect anomalies, and support data-driven vendor evaluation.
+The project takes an in-depth look at vendor performance based on the data contained `Vendor_Sales_Summary` table.
+The journal uses systematic exploratory data analysis (EDA) to identify trends, identify inconsistencies and aid evidence based vendor comparison.

 ---